Inherited a house and unsure what to do?

 How is The Pro Home Buyer different from other home buyers?

 At The Pro Home Buyer, we strive to offer homeowners simple, practical solutions to their situations.
-We listen to sellers and walk them through their options so they can decide what’s best for them.
+I listen to sellers and walk them through their options so they can decide what’s best for them.

 Will you list or buy my house from me?